auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

   - _What exists with two or more people_
   - Psychology giving rise to mass psychology, sociology, and the social sciences

 So we can analyze experience on each level of reality.
 By considering life on each level, I hope the clarification leads us to similar conclusions.
-Philosophy is a reflection on the three levels of reality and how they relate to one another.
+Notice the subject of philosophy is not included in this list.
+Where is it?
+As a preliminary definition, philosophy is a reflection on the three levels of reality and how they relate to one another.
 I will give a perspective on many sub-problems of philosophy throughout.

 ---